-Think you have an uncashed refund check?
+Think you have an unclaimed refund?
 Find out how you can locate it.

 Although we try to process your refund within 8-12 weeks, it can take longer.
 The Department continues to experience a rise in attempted tax refund fraud.
 This is an alarming trend that mirrors what is happening in other states and at the federal level.
 State revenue departments and the IRS are implementing procedures to help protect the taxpayer’s money.